poanchen/poanchen.github.io/_posts/2017-10-20-How-to-run-a-single-test-or-all-tests-in-a-class-with-gradlew.md

 Note: Depends on how you write your configuration file for gradlew tasks, ":projectName-api:unitTest" might look different for you than the one that I show you here.

-To run all the tests in a test class (BlogControllerTests),
+To run all the tests in a test class (BlogControllerTests),&nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2017/10/20/How-to-run-a-single-test-or-all-tests-in-a-class-with-gradlew/commands.sh" target="_blank">source code</a>
 <pre>
   <code class="bash">
     ./gradlew :projectName-api:unitTest --tests io.github.poanchen.projectName.api.BlogControllerTests